Award Mouse thought multimedia interface book medal screen monitor

 {{blog.title}} {{blog.source}}

-• Multinational technology company – Advised on designing several new innovative offers, including analyzing whether ostensibly B2B offers make the client a “business” (equivalent of GDPR controller), revising customer agreements, preparing privacy statements, addressing secondary uses, designing user-friendly mobile app consent mechanisms, honoring individual rights, and advising on nuanced comparisons to GDPR and integrating with GDPR compliance efforts.
+• Multinational technology company – Advised on designing several new innovative data-using product offerings, including revising customer agreements, preparing privacy statements, addressing secondary uses, designing user-friendly mobile app consent mechanisms, honoring individual rights, and advising on nuanced comparisons to GDPR and integrating with GDPR compliance efforts.

-• Global engineering and manufacturing company – Developed a work plan leveraging simultaneous GDPR and CCPA compliance efforts with parallel work streams for customer and employee data.
+• Global engineering and manufacturing company – Developed a work plan leveraging simultaneous GDPR and US compliance efforts with parallel work streams for customer and employee data.

-• Global digital advertising and analytics company – Advised on how the CCPA applies to data lacking direct identifiers, then developed and implemented CCPA requirements, including preparing a data collection questionnaire, drafting a separate US privacy statement, expanding individual rights processes to cover California residents, and updating vendor and customer agreements.
+• Global digital advertising and analytics company – Advised on how state privacy laws apply to various data practices, then developed and implemented a compliance plan, including data mapping and assessments, drafting a separate US privacy statement, expanding individual rights processes to cover US residents, and updating vendor and customer agreements.
+Providing ongoing counsel on new practices.

 • Worldwide management consulting company – Advised this consulting company (serving purely as a service provider) regarding CCPA applicability and consequences of engaging in secondary data uses.